Deploying

 Disconnecting

 - Soft disconnect (Velixir side only).
 On the Deploys tab, click Disconnect.
-We forget the installation ID; workflow_run events for the repo are now ignored.
+We forget the installation and unlink the repo from the app.
 The Velixir App is still installed on GitHub but we won't call its API.

 - Hard disconnect (full revoke).
 Go to GitHub → Settings → Integrations → Applications → Installed GitHub Apps → Velixir → Uninstall.
-GitHub revokes the installation immediately; even if we still had the ID we couldn't mint tokens against it.
+GitHub revokes the installation immediately.

 Use the soft path if you're just pausing the integration; use the hard path if you want our access entirely gone from the repo.